 These units provide the foundation of operational safety training.
 They introduce key strategies and equip personnel with effective skills to ensure they have the advantage in the operational environment.
 With emphasis on proper risk assessment and harm minimisation, they cover the basic tactical force responses required for field personnel.
 Proper mind set is emphasised and all programs involve extensive practical application using innovative drills for skill acquisition and realistic operational preparation.
 Theory common to these units includes threat assessment, effects of stress, functional verbalisation, lawful guidelines and liability, and core safety principles.

-Unarmed Control - introduces the basic principles of personal safety, and covers effective strategies of dealing with threats within 2-arms length.
-Content is separated into passive countermeasures (protecting personal space), grab countermeasures (quick release strategies) and active countermeasures (verbal/physical ‘distractions’).
-The restraint & control component focuses on using key principles to quickly gain control of resistive subjects.
-Options are presented as low threat restraint and escort measures for cooperative subjects, or high threat restraint and detain against resistive subjects.
+Physical Control focuses on key principles to quickly gain control of resistive subjects.
+Options are presented as escort and control measures for low risk subjects, or high threat restraint and detain against resistive subjects.
 Designed to work under operational conditions and provide the opportunity to disengage or escalate.

-Tactical Handcuffs focuses on the application of restraints in a variety of operational circumstances.
-It covers rationale for use, types of restraints, maintenance, principles of handcuffing, and gear selection, placement, carriage and presentation.
+Handcuff focuses on the application of restraints in a variety of operational circumstances.
+It covers rationale for use, types of restraints, maintenance, principles of handcuffing, and gear selection, carriage and presentation.
 Operational strategies include subject control (cooperative or resistive), application, escort, search and removal, for operatives working solo or with backup.
-It discusses some of the common misconceptions relating to handcuffing, the danger they pose to personnel, and how to avoid them.
+It discusses some of the common handcuffing misconceptions, the danger they pose to personnel, and how to avoid them.

-Tactical Firearms focuses on the skills and knowledge required to operate with a firearm on the job.
+Firearms focuses on the skills and knowledge required to operate with a firearm on the job.
 The theory component covers safety, lawful guidelines regarding carriage, use and storage, firearm and gear selection, fundamentals of survival shooting and operational survival tactics.
 The practical component focuses on firearm use, from carriage to presentation to discharge to recovery.
-Range drills are progressive, from safety and familiarisation drills, to dry-drills, to live firing under controlled range conditions.
-Once basic marksmanship is established, participants progress to the principles and tactics of survival shooting under realistic operational conditions.
+Range drills are progressive, from safety and familiarisation drills, to dry-drills, to live firing under controlled range conditions, to the principles and tactics of survival shooting under realistic operational conditions.
+Program can cover operational certification for handguns, shotgun or both.

 Specialised Operational Safety Content

-operational safetyThese units build on the fundamental skills presented in the core content, segmented into areas of specialisation.
-They provide ongoing development for personnel in a standard duty role, as well as being highly beneficial for specialised operators to hone their skill sets and develop new strategies.
-Based on the same core principles underlying all our programs, they explore a wider variety of risk situations and threat neutralisation responses.
-In conjunction with our innovative drills designed to safely place participants under realistic operational stress, these units make extensive use of reality based training to lift the intensity, enhance realism and initiate an active participant response.
+operational safetyThese units build on the fundamental core skills, providing development for duty personnel, and benefit for specialised operators to hone their skill sets.
+Based on the core principles underlying all our programs, they explore a wide variety of risk situations.
+In conjunction with our innovative drills designed to safely place participants under realistic operational stress, these units utilise reality based training to lift the intensity, enhance realism and initiate an active participant response.

 Active Countermeasures builds on basic distraction strategies by examining strike theory in more detail.
 It presents a greater range of natural ‘tools’ that personnel can employ, and couples this with a more in depth analysis of anatomical vulnerabilities.
 Combined, they give personnel greater potential for gaining an advantage, whilst creating options for motor dysfunction, pain compliance and overload.
 In addition to teaching application, it also provides defensive strategies against these techniques if they are employed against personnel, covering defensive countermeasure strategies.